 As you’ve probably gathered I love roses and took a photo of these Cecile Brunner or sweet heart roses late last year when they were at their best.

 Texturing was really simple.
-I revisited our Summer Painterly pack and chose the appropriately named Brushed Rose texture, it’s a favourite of mine for it’s lovely brush strokes.
+I revisited one of our favourite Texture Packs the Summer Painterly and chose the appropriately named Brushed Rose texture, it’s a favourite of mine for it’s lovely brush strokes.